-We will use specialist online monitoring software, which in this school is called Securus.
-This will be monitored by the Toni McCarroll and Stephanie Parkes.
+We will use specialist online monitoring and filtering software, which in this school is called Securus.
+This will be monitored by the DSLs Toni McCarroll and Stephanie Parkes.
 All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/vulnerable to radicalisation.

-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.